RossVertizan/webdriverio_7289/README.md

 ### How to use the repo
 Here are the steps to replicate the above with this repo:

+NOTE: The repo is also being used for a wdio-image-comparison-service issue, check the wdio.conf.js and make sure that only the example.e2e.js file is selected in the specs section.

 1. Clone the repo and open a shell in the top level fo the repo
 2. Run ```npm install``` - installs the necessary packages
 3. Run ```.\node_modules\.bin\wdio``` - observe that all the tests pass